Advertiser Disclosure

 JetBlue, American Airlines, and United Airlines offer high-speed Wi-Fi for routes over the contiguous U.S., whereas availability for other routes may vary.

-Although many Ku-Band providers purchase bandwidth from various satellite owners, Viasat (a provider of Ka-Band) owns its own 4 satellites, with more planned for launch in the coming years.
+Although many Ku-Band providers purchase bandwidth from various satellite owners, Viasat (a provider of Ka-Band) owns 4 satellites, with more planned for launch in the coming years.
 Additional satellites will increase coverage throughout the world, so this should be a real game-changer for Viasat, if successful.

 Onboard Wi-Fi Installation